Do you have any bad public speaking habits?

 – Practice reading out loud and pausing after each sentence

 – Slow down

 – Not try to eliminate them completely – that’s unrealistic pressure

-Uptalk is that annoying tendency to end statements with an upward inflection which makes you sound more like you’re asking a question when you’re not.
-It’s not just a big issue, it’s become epidemic.
+Uptalk is that annoying tendency to end statements with an upward inflection.
+It makes you sound more like you’re asking a question when you’re not.
+It’s not just a big issue, it’s become an epidemic.

-Ordinarily, when used occasionally in a one to one conversation it’s no big deal.
+Ordinarily, when used occasionally in a one to one conversation, it’s not a huge issue.